 For those who are interested in joining a swim team but lack experience, you will want to join the swim academy for your first season.
 Swim academy starts those interested in swim team as early as age 4.
 The only requirement for the academy is to be able to kick (with board or noodle) one 25 yard length of the pool on both the front and back.
 Older students (through age 12) will work on strokes, starts, turns and learning the "lingo" of the competitive swim world.
 Please see the current program guide for details.

 Adults who miss the competitive swim ambiance from earlier days or are simply looking for a program to stay in shape or train for a triathlon should join the Master's Swim Team.
-Currently coached by an extraordinarily talented team of professional swimmers, the masters’ program will give you the chance to work on refining your strokes, build endurance and compete if you are interested in doing so.
-We have several options to accommodate your schedule; workout 2 or 4 days a week in the early morning or join one of our “weekend warrior” options and swim on Saturday mornings.
-Click here for more information,
+Currently coached by an extraordinarily talented team of professional swimmers, the masters’ program will give you the chance to work on refining your strokes, build endurance, and compete if you are interested in doing so.
+We have several options to accommodate your schedule; 1, 2, 4, or 5 days a week in the early morning or join one of our “weekend warrior” options and swim on Saturday mornings.
+Click here for more information.

 Milwaukee Recreation is excited to have a group of triathlon focused adults train at Riverside High School 3 seasons per year.
 Join Triathlon Cross-Training in the winter to work on strength and endurance through stair climbing, weight lifting, indoor cycling and swimming.
 Continue into the spring with our Triathlon Prep course which gets athletes outdoors running and biking while continuing to improve swim skill in the pool.
 The summer allows the program to meet twice a week for TRI-TRAINING and works all 3 sports in different combinations.
 Classes are best suited for novice and amateur level triathletes.
 Click here for more information.